Diversifying Psychology: A Sneak Peek for Graduate School

-The UW Psychology Diversity Steering Committee welcomes folks to the Psychology Department’s virtual recruitment event on Tuesday, September 21st from 3:00 - 5:00 pm (PDT).
-This event is a great opportunity for anyone who is considering a PhD in psychology, especially folks from historically marginalized groups and those often underrepresented in academia, to learn more about UW’s Psychology doctoral program (including the different areas of research, funding, and admissions), and participate in a Q&A session with current graduate students and faculty.
-We encourage students of all academic stages who are interested in learning more about doctoral degrees in psychology, especially students who are planning on applying to graduate school this cycle, to attend this event.
+The UW Psychology Diversity Steering Committee is putting on their second virtual recruitment event on September 20th at 3:00 pm.
+This event is a great opportunity for anyone who is considering a PhD in psychology, to learn more about the UW psychology program (including the different areas of research, funding, and admissions), and participate in a Q&A session with current graduate students and faculty.
+The event will last an hour and a half, and is open to all, especially students from traditionally underrepresented backgrounds.

 If you have any questions, please feel free to email: firstname.lastname@example.org

 Accommodation requests related to a disability should be made by 9/13/22 to email@example.com.

 Applying to Graduate School